pangolin-do-golang/tech-challenger/README.md

 - `internal`: Directory to contain application code that should not be exposed to external packages.
     - `core`: Directory that contains the application's core business logic.
         - `cart`: Directory contains definition of the entity's heights, interfaces, repository and service of the entity Cart.
-        - `customer`: Directory contains definition of the entity's heights, interfaces, repository and service of the entity Customer.
-        - `order`: Directory contains definition of the entity's heights, interfaces, repository and service of the entity Order.
         - `product`: Directory contains definition of the entity's heights, interfaces, repository and service of the entity Product.
     - `adapters`: Directory to contain external services that will interact with the application core.
         - `db`: Directory contains the implementation of the repositories.